Sodium is a modern, easy-to-use software library for encryption, decryption, signatures, password hashing, and more.

-It is a portable, cross-compilable, installable, packageable fork of NaCl, with a compatible API, and an extended API to improve usability even further.
+It is a portable, cross-compilable, installable, and packageable fork of NaCl, with a compatible but extended API to improve usability even further.

 Its goal is to provide all of the core operations needed to build higher-level cryptographic tools.

 The design choices emphasize security and ease of use.
 But despite the emphasis on high security, primitives are faster across-the-board than most implementations.

 A mailing list is available to discuss libsodium.

 To join, just send a random email to